port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/iac/terraform/terraform.md

 The following parameters are **required**:

-- `name` - the name of the [relation](../../../define-your-data-model/relate-blueprints/relate-blueprints.md#structure-table) in the blueprint definition;
+- `name` - the `identifier` of the [relation](../../../define-your-data-model/relate-blueprints/relate-blueprints.md#structure-table) in the blueprint definition;
-- `identifiers` - the identifiers of the target entity.
+- `identifiers` - the identifiers of the target entities.

 </TabItem>